It's okay to love your work, but here's the problem with loving your job

-Jobs are like your three-year-old child - some days your job is literally the best thing in the world, and the very next day it seriously tests your patience.
+Jobs are like your three-year-old child – just like kids, some days your job is literally the best thing in the world, and the very next day it seriously tests your patience.
 WTF, you were doing so well!

 Jobs are fragile things.
 They teeter on a fine balance and tend to come and go.
-Sometimes they are the best things ever and make you extremely happy, and other times they suck so hard it's tough to get out of bed in the morning.
-It's all you can do to drag your ass out of your warm and comfy house and plop down in the seat of your car and make the drive, yet again, into the office.
+Sometimes they are the best things ever and make you extremely happy, and other times they suck so hard it’s tough to get out of bed in the morning.
+It’s all you can do – wake yourself up, drag your ass out of your warm and comfy home, and plop down in the seat of your car and make the drive, yet again, into the office.

 Or, take the bus.